raballew/kne-on-ocp/README.md

 time="2022-10-11T20:46:04Z" level=info msg=stopped.
 ```

-If you are finished with testing, as a last step delete the topology:
+If you are finished with testing and do not need the topology anymore, delete
+it:

 ```bash
 oc delete namespace $namespace